Senujide/Self-Project-1/README.md

 ---

 ## Customer Segmentation Methodology
-Customer segmentation was performed using clustering techniques in Python.
+Customer segmentation was performed using K-Means clustering, an unsupervised machine learning algorithm used to identify natural groupings in customer purchasing behavior.

 ### Features Used
 - Age